glburman/ListPagerRazorLibrary/README.md

     */
     ```

-To alter Layout :

- - Override Listpager.cshtml or _ListPager.cshtml, or using your own container View instead.
- - Use the ListPager 'sub-views' and/or your own views/content in the HTML structure you wish

-### Included Views
+## Included View Components

-Views are provided for each major element of the pager.
-All can be used as **View Components or Partial Views**.
+View components are provided for each major element of the pager;

 **ListPagerArrows**